-Take Biotin supplementsistock/phasinphoto Biotin, a water-soluble vitamin, is the only supplement scientifically proven to strengthen nails, according to Dr. Jaber.
+Biotin, a water-soluble vitamin, is the only supplement scientifically proven to strengthen nails, according to Dr. Jaber.
 In one study, researchers tested the effects of biotin on women with brittle nails, and found a 25 percent increase in nail thickness, reduced splitting of the nails, and normalizing of overall brittle nails after six to nine months.
 Sometimes the best nail supplements are actually touted for hair.
-“Hair and nails have a lot in common, and supplements designed to treat one oftentimes result in improvements in the other,” says Whitney Bowe, MD, a board certified dermatologist in NYC.
-"For example, I have a number of patients who are taking hair growth supplements like Qilib or Viviscal, and are pleasantly surprised when their nails are less brittle!"
-Qilib Hair And Health Reinforcement Biotin + Multivitamin contains 5,000 micrograms of biotin, which is 1667 percent of our daily requirement.
+“Hair and nails have a lot in common, and supplements designed to treat one oftentimes result in improvements in the other,” says Whitney Bowe, MD, a board-certified dermatologist in New York City.
+“For example, I have a number of patients who are taking hair growth supplements like Qilib or Viviscal, and are pleasantly surprised when their nails are less brittle!”
+Sports Research Biotin infused with coconut oil contains 5,000 micrograms of biotin, which is 1667 percent of our daily requirement.
 Biotin is nontoxic and has no known side effects, but you may want to double check with your doctor before beginning a daily regimen.
 Here are some of the things your nails can reveal about your health.

-Keep them chemical-freeistock/iprogressman Warning: You’re not going to like what you’re about to read.
+Warning: You’re not going to like what you’re about to read.
 Many of your favorite nail polishes, acrylics, and nail polish removers are full of harsh chemicals that cause nail brittleness, dryness, and thinning.
-If you want to make your nails stronger, it's wise to avoid gel polishes, acrylic nail glue, acetone soaks, and acetone nail polish remover at all costs.
+So, how to strengthen nails?
+It’s wise to avoid gel polishes, acrylic nail glue, acetone soaks, and acetone nail polish remover at all costs.
 “Avoid chemical irritants, as your nails can be damaged from chemical exposures,” says Dr. Jaber.
-If you can’t resist having your nails painted, stick to nontoxic nail polish, like from Zoya, Jin Soon Choi, and LONDONTOWN (which is actually vegan, gluten-free, and cruelty-free), and acetone-free removers that won’t strip your nails and skin of their natural oils.
+If you can’t resist having your nails painted, stick to non-toxic nail polish, like from Zoya, Jin Soon Choi, and LONDONTOWN (which is actually vegan, gluten-free, and cruelty-free), and acetone-free removers that won’t strip your nails and skin of their natural oils.
 Learn the things your manicurist won’t tell you.

 Pamper your cuticles

-Do at-home nail treatmentsistock/robertprzybysz If your nails look like they need some major TLC, do an at-home nail treatment.
+If your nails look like they need some major TLC, do an at-home nail treatment.
 In the same way your face occasionally needs a super hydrating face mask, so do your nails.
 Consider dermatologist Dana Stern’s Deep Hydrating Formula, a hybrid gel-oil that hydrates and strengthens nails or Dermelect’s Peptide Infused Nail Recovery System for Damaged or Aging Nails.
 You can also try homemade remedies: For yellow nails, a great DIY nail treatment involves exfoliating with lemon juice and baking soda.
 If your nails are extremely dry, dip your fingertips in olive oil.
-(Here are the subtle signs your hands are begging for TLC.)
+Here are the subtle signs your hands are begging for TLC.

-Always cut your nailsistock/4FR As much as you might love the look of long, beautifully-shaped fingernails, it’s best to avoid growing them out if you want to make them stronger.
+As much as you might love the look of long, beautifully-shaped fingernails, it’s best to avoid growing them out if you want to make them stronger.
 “Keep your nails shorter, as the longer they are, the easier it is for them to get traumatized,” says Dr. Jaber.
 Short nails are far less likely to be broken in your everyday life.
 As an added bonus, it’s also much easier to maintain the appearance of nails when they’re short!
-But not too short—here's how bad it is to bite them!